DomCastaneda/CarPartWebscraper/README.md

 will output the cheapest price and a link to the part's provider.

 # Running Build Instructions
+1. Download TurboParts.zip
+2. Open Terminal
+3. cd into dist folder
-1. java -jar CarPartWebscraper.jar
+4. java -jar TurboParts.jar
-2. Choose the make, year, model and part
-3. Click Search Button

 # Check-In 1 Release Notes
 ## MVP